top of page

 📊 Impact: Transparency improves, but contract reality still lags behind.

 The good news is that for Payerset customers, no action is required.
-We will incorporate the new fields and walk you through how to apply them to your analysis.
-The new data will simply "flow through," and the previous schema will be snapshotted so you can access the historical data and see how these schema updates have materially changed the data and the insights derived from it.
+We will incorporate the new fields and guide you on how to apply them to your analysis.
+The new data will simply "flow through," and the previous schema will be snapshotted so you can access historical data and see how these schema updates have materially changed the data and the insights derived from it.

 FAQ